 Whatever you choose, both platforms let you extend your online store with specific and sometimes niche apps or add-ons that help you make the most of it.

 Accepting payments is at the heart of every online store — without it, there is no store.
 It’s also the part where the costs and availability of (local) payment providers will play a big role.
 Rest assured, both WooCommerce and Shopify shine on this front.
 But, one is not like the other.

 Shopify is adamant of you using Shopify Payments.
-It’s not required to use it, but it does have a cost-benefit.
+You’re not required to use it, but it does have a cost-benefit.
 Shopify offers tons of payment options and almost every provider in the world is taken care of.
 But, Shopify would rather have you use Payments as that is within their walls.
-If you chose a different provider, you’ll notice that Shopify will add transaction fees that might rack up for you.
+If you choose a different provider, you’ll notice that Shopify will add transaction fees that might rack up for you.
 Unfortunately, Shopify only offers Payments in a couple of territories, so in many cases, you have to use a payment provider specific to your locale.
 This will cost you extra.

 Setting up your store is only part of the journey, of course.
 Marketing will play a big role in how and if you can reach an audience that will buy in your store.
 Having marketing at your disposal right from the backend makes a lot of sense.

 WooCommerce comes with fewer marketing features out of the box, but it has a whole app store full of marketing extensions.
 WooCommerce doesn’t come with its own email marketing feature but does integrate with things like MailPoet and Mailchimp.
 That means that you will be able to set up your marketing the way you want to, it will just take you a bit more effort to find the right extensions.

 Shopify has a blog feature and it’s pretty easy to get started with.
 Unfortunately, it’s also very basic and bare-bones.
 It’s good that it’s there and that it gives you the option, but you shouldn’t expect this to have to power of WordPress.